Vy187/cyber_security_notes/Sec+ Notes.md

 ### 13A: Malware Attack Indicators
 #### Malware Classification
 $\color{#a5d6ff} {Malware}$ is software that serves a malicious purpose, typically installed without the user's consent (or knowledge).
 Some types of malware:

-<br>* Viruses and worms represent spread without any authorization from the user by being concealed within the executable code of another process.
+* Viruses and worms represent spread without any authorization from the user by being concealed within the executable code of another process.

-<br>* $\color{#a5d6ff} {Trojan}$ refers to malware concealed within an installer package for software that appears to be legitimate.
+* $\color{#a5d6ff} {Trojan}$ refers to malware concealed within an installer package for software that appears to be legitimate.

-<br>* $\color{#a5d6ff} {Potentially\ Unwanted\ Programs\ (PUPs)/Potentially\ Unwanted\ Applications\ (PUAs)}$ are software installed alongside a package selected by the user or perhaps bundled with a new computer system.
+* $\color{#a5d6ff} {Potentially\ Unwanted\ Programs\ (PUPs)/Potentially\ Unwanted\ Applications\ (PUAs)}$ are software installed alongside a package selected by the user or perhaps bundled with a new computer system.
 It may have been installed without active consent or with consent from a purposefully confusing license agreement.
 This type of software is sometimes described as grayware or bloatware.

 #### Computer Viruses
 A $\color{#a5d6ff} {virus}$ is malicious code inserted into an executable file image.
 The malicious code is executed when the file is run and can deliver a payload, such as attempting to infect other files.

-<br>* Non-resident/file infector—the virus is contained within a host executable file and runs with the host process.
+* Non-resident/file infector—the virus is contained within a host executable file and runs with the host process.

-<br>* Memory resident—when the host file is executed, the virus creates a new process for itself in memory.
+* Memory resident—when the host file is executed, the virus creates a new process for itself in memory.

-<br>* Boot—the virus code is written to the disk boot sector or the partition table of a fixed disk or USB media and executes as a memory-resident process when the OS starts or the media is attached to the computer.
+* Boot—the virus code is written to the disk boot sector or the partition table of a fixed disk or USB media and executes as a memory-resident process when the OS starts or the media is attached to the computer.

-<br>* Script and macro viruses—the malware uses the programming features available in local scripting engines for the OS and/or browser.
+* Script and macro viruses—the malware uses the programming features available in local scripting engines for the OS and/or browser.

-<br>$\color{#a5d6ff} {Malicious\ process}$ is the process executed without proper authorization from the system owner for the purpose of damaging or compromising the system.
+$\color{#a5d6ff} {Malicious\ process}$ is the process executed without proper authorization from the system owner for the purpose of damaging or compromising the system.

 #### Computer Worms and Fileless Malware
 A $\color{#a5d6ff} {worm}$ is a type of malware that replicates between processes in system memory and can spread over client/server network connections.

-<br>Fileless malware does not write its code to disk and uses lightweight shellcode to achieve a backdoor mechanism on the host.
+Fileless malware does not write its code to disk and uses lightweight shellcode to achieve a backdoor mechanism on the host.
 $\color{#a5d6ff} {Shellcode}$ is a lightweight block of malicious code that exploits a software vulnerability to gain initial access to a victim system.
 Fileless malware may use "live off the land" techniques rather than compiled executables to evade detection.
 This means that the malware code uses legitimate system scripting tools, notably PowerShell and Windows Management Instrumentation (WMI), to execute payload actions.

-<br>$\color{#a5d6ff} {Advance\ Persistent Treat\ (APT)}$ is an attacker's ability to obtain, maintain, and diversify access to network systems using exploits and malware.
+$\color{#a5d6ff} {Advance\ Persistent Treat\ (APT)}$ is an attacker's ability to obtain, maintain, and diversify access to network systems using exploits and malware.

 #### Spyware and Keyloggers
 Bloatware and malware can be used for different levels of monitoring: